500/6 Bizpoint 10

 Rivers occupy a special place in the traditional and spiritual (animist & theravada buddhism) context of the early Mon and Thai kingdoms and is still visible today through major religious celebrations such as Loy Kratong and Songkran, in which water plays a central role and the traditional belief towards Phra Mae KhongKha (mother river).

-In the early Lanna kingdoms (13th-14th century), capitals (Chiang Mai, Chiang Rai, Chiang Saen) were founded along main rivers to exploit water and use it for efficient transportation and as such, the Ping river was a key channel of communication towards southern cities such as Haripunchai and Sukhothai and later on, Ayutthaya and Bangkok.
-Rivers were progressively tamed and disciplined for survival (cultivation, irrigation, transport, trade) and strategic (defense, communication) concerns.
-As towns were established in the direct proximity of rivers, it created large wet-rice cultivating states resting on a vast irrigation network.
 In the 13th century, the Lanna kingdom developed a series of laws, regulations and cooperation system between villages to manage the เหมือง-ฝาย (‘muang-fai’, tr.
-Canal-weir), the traditional irrigation system with a community-based infrastructure that can be traced back to the Mon kingdom of Haripunchai survived until the second half of the 20th century.
+Canal-Weir).
+This traditional irrigation system with a community-based infrastructure can be traced back to the Mon kingdom of Haripunchai and survived until the second half of the 20th century.
 The muang-fai system consists of weirs and channel diversions in a river, made of bamboo stakes, logs, leaves and stones to bring water in a subordinate canal where irrigation water can be brought to rice paddies through a system of sluice gates and dikes.
-Between the 1960 and 1990, most of this low-scale local infrastructure was replaced by concrete dams and larger canals run by the state through the Royal Irrigation Department.
+Between the 1960 and 1990, most of this low-scale local infrastructure was replaced by concrete dams and larger canals run by the state through the Royal Irrigation Department (see Infrastructure).

-With such constraints, most major cities in rice-growing civilizations in the flood plains of Thailand have used monsoonal floods and river system to their advantage as seen in Chiang Mai and Lamphun (Ping), Lampang (Wag), Ayutthaya, Bangkok (Chao Phraya), Sukhothai (Yom), Uttaradit, Nan (Nan), Chiang Rai and Chiang Saen (Kok & Mekong).
-However, the advantage of seasonal flooding can also lead to abandonment of cities (Wiang Kum Kam), collapse of civilization (Angkor) or significant damage to ruins (Bagan) when the vulnerability of a river-based civilization cannot be or is not longer compensated by water management.
+With such constraints, most major cities in rice-growing civilizations in the flood plains of Thailand have used monsoonal floods and river system to their advantage as seen in Chiang Mai and Lamphun (Ping), Lampang (Wang), Ayutthaya, Bangkok (Chao Phraya), Sukhothai (Yom), Uttaradit, Nan (Nan), Chiang Rai and Chiang Saen (Kok & Mekong).
+However, the advantage of seasonal flooding can also lead to abandonment of cities (Wiang Kum Kam), collapse of civilization (Angkor) or significant damage to ruins (Bagan) when the vulnerability of a river-based civilization cannot be or is no longer compensated by water management.

 As minor flooding is an integral part of these cultures, Lanna architecture has traditionally a single story house on stilts, higher than the mean annual flood level, or floating houses attached permanently on a river or a canal.
 More permanent infrastructure of villages are build on natural levees where the higher ground protect from most flooding events.
-The settlement of the early Lanna kindgom around Chiang Mai show that these villages grew as meandering strands and clusters following various water channels and levees now concealed in the urbanization of Chiang Mai.
-One remaining indicator can be found in the toponomy of suburbs and villages starting with the prefix สัน (‘san’) (i.e. San PaTong, San Phisuea, San Phakwan, San Kamphaeng, San Sai, etc.) which means ridge or levee in the context of a floodplain, while past Ping and irrigation channels are also kept in the naming of suburbs with the term เหมือง (‘muang’) (i.e. Muang Mae Ping Noi, Muang Mae Ping Kao, Mae Ping Hang, Muang Buak Khok, Muang Saen Yot,…) which stands for canal; not to be confused with เมือง (as in Muang Chiang Mai), which stands historically for a town with defensive walls and moats.
+The settlement of the early Lanna kindgom around Chiang Mai shows that these villages grew as meandering strands and clusters following various water channels and levees now concealed in the urbanization of Chiang Mai.

 Figure 1.
 Simplified map of Chiang Mai (1888-1902) with the Ping river, moats, Mae Kha and smaller canals and swamps are displayed (McCarthy, 1888)